ca-so/Twilight2000-2.2-EZRules/ttrpg_notes/ttrpg/Rollespil/Twilight 2000 2nd Edition/readme.md

 # For The Players
-ChatGPT's suggestion is to read the following in the core rulebook, to get a basic understanding of the game:
+A suggestion is to read the following in the core rulebook, to get a basic understanding of the game:
 - **Introduction**: Page 6 -14
 - **Character Creation**: Page 15 - 24
 - **Skills And Equipment**: Page 47 - 64